scsibug/fermata/README.markdown

 Reconfiguring tester's mail clients to a test mail server:

-* Requires managing an SMTP server.
+* Requires managing an SMTP server and POP/IMAP, accounts, etc.
 * You now must manage local client mail configuration and troubleshooting.
 * Enterprise-managed clients may not be able to alter their configuration.